amoltx/notx/linux.md

 # GRUB

-- Bios / UEFI starts the computer and hands of to boot loader
+- BIOS / UEFI starts the computer and hands of the control to boot loader
 - GRUB2 is the bootloader for modern linux
 - Grub menu may/maynot be displayed based on your OS configuration, this behavior can be changed from grub startup config
-- Grub has a startup config at /etc/default/grub
+- Grub startup config is located at `/etc/default/grub`
-- After the grub is loaded it will read another config file under /boot/grub/grub.cfg.
+- After the grub is loaded it will read another config file under `/boot/grub/grub.cfg`.
 We should never update this cfg file manually (kernel update will change/reppace it)
 - After edifing the default grub config, run command `sudo update-grub` to update grub config

 # Kernel

-Duties of Kernel
+Kernel is responsible for
 - Process sceduling and resource allocation / IPS
 - Memory management
 - File System